CMOs and CDMOs Explained:

 Big Pharma vs. CMOs

 You are probably familiar with the big names in the pharmaceutical industry, such as Pfizer, Johnson and Johnson and Roche.
 But have you ever heard of Lonza, Glatt and Catalent?
-Those companies are part of the 110 billion dollar CMO market, which continues to expand rapidly.
+These are part of the 110 billion dollar drug CMO market that is rapidly expanding.
+You may not have heard them because CMOs are the hidden champions of pharma, so to speak.

 What different types of CMOs are there?